centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

   subjectAltName = @alt_names
   ```

-  Here is an example of how the file should look like:
+  Here is an example of how the file should look:
   ```text
   [ alt_names ]
   IP.1 = 10.25.11.73